metalcarratt/ministry/ls/Exodus/msg94.md

 is the lampstand and in the holy of holies is gods glory. the lampstand is a light in the tabernacle, in the church. outside the church is only natural light, not christ as the light of life.

+when we come into thw holy place we enjoy life and snuff out the charred wicks (deal with the natural life) and eventually come to enjoy resurrection life at the golden incense altar.